 Coming in a great variety of shapes and sizes, temper tantrums can range from fits of screaming and uncontrollable crying, to great explosions of anger and acting-out behavior.
 In the throws of a tantrum, children may drop to the floor, kick, scream, or run away, and in some cases, hold their breath, vomit or become physically aggressive to those around them.

 An important thing to keep in mind is that your child is not throwing a tantrum simply to annoy you; in fact, your child is probably just as distressed and stressed as you are except they just aren’t as good at containing these negative emotions.

 If properly controlled, temper tantrums can be kept to a minimum and they need not be a major cause for concern.
 However, some children do have a lower tolerance for frustration and sometimes parents and their children need a little help.

 Help for Temper Tantrums

-Used together with consistent discipline, firm guidelines and a loving home environment these natural ingredients can help your child to overcome the storms of excessive temper tantrums and bring peace to your household!
+Consistent discipline, firm guidelines and a loving home environment can help your child to overcome the storms of excessive temper tantrums and bring peace to your household!